A South where all people thrive.

 All Southerners deserve the opportunity to thrive.
-MDC partners with foundations, nonprofits and leaders from government, business, education and communities to catalyze systemic change that allows more people – particularly our most vulnerable neighbors – to thrive.
+MDC partners with Southern leaders and communities to catalyze systemic change that allows more people – particularly our most vulnerable neighbors – to thrive.

 We offer research and analysis, community change and advisory services that can help communities create an “infrastructure of opportunity"– the aligned systems and supports that can boost everyone, particularly those who’ve been left behind, to higher rungs on the economic ladder.